Spagettileg/thorin-and-dwarf-company/README.md

 •	[Thorin & Dwarf Company](https://github.com/Spagettileg/resume/blob/master/wireframes/thorinfinal.zip)

 ### User Stories
+> I need an app that provides quick and intuitive access to introduce me to The Hobbits characters

+> I want detailed information on the characters background, behavioural attributes and relationship with the overall group

+> My personal information must be secure and password protected

+> To have access to social media channels to understand news and views of fellow enthusiasts

+> I would like the opportunity to write a review / provide feedback of my user experience via a contact facility

+> I want to view good quality images of all characters

+> I want to view and read individual character write ups

 ### CSS Framework
 Bootstrap was the chosen framework for styling my project.
 I used the Bootstrap grid extensively to support responsiveness on mobile, tablet and desktop devices.